 - Inferior design and hence more power consumption w.r.t. the technologies available in the market. - Lower processing capacity for the same power consumption. - Cleaning of the unshelled paddy rice from brown rice is poor and cleaning efficiency is also poor.

-Due to local make and very old system, detail specifications are not available.
-The existing separotor's technical specifications and operating parameters are furnished in Table 1.3 below:
+The existing separator's technical specifications and operating parameters are furnished in Table 1.3 below:

 Table 1.3 Existing separator specifications